mnau23/taltech_apl/README.md

-# taltech_apl
-Analysis of Programming Languages course, A.A.
-2020/2021 @ Tallinn University of Technology
+This repository contains codes for "Analysis of Programming Languages" course, 2020 @ TalTech.